 Exodus Wallet: If you’re looking for a slick desktop client then the Exodus wallet could be the one.
 There’s also a mobile version, but we like the desktop version best.

 Step 2.
-Find a TRON exchange
+Find an exchange to buy TRON

 Step 3.
 Withdraw your TRON